uanq2/README-Generator/README.md

 * [Questions](#Questions)

 ## Installation
-Have inquirer installed as well as node and run it in the terminal
+The application uses Jest for running the unit tests and Inquirer for collecting input from the user.

 ## Usage
-Yes
+The application will be invoked by using the following command node index.js

 ## License
 MIT

 ## Contributing
-Anyone developer is welcome to contribute to this project
+Open project for any developer to contribute to this project

 ## Tests
-No required tests at all
+It does need Jest for running the unit test

 ## Questions
-If you have any questions please contact me via GitHub at uanq2] or via email at uanq22@hotmail.com.
+If you have any questions please contact me via GitHub at uanq2 or via email at uanq22@hotmail.com.